Young Spartans Exercising: History

 The painting was begun in 1860 with Degas returning to the canvas to rework the piece over the following years, though it remained unfinished upon the artist's death.
 X-rays taken of the work during the early 21st century have revealed that Degas changed the positioning of the youths, their faces, and even their number; this last change resulted in the strange image of the four women in the foreground having ten legs among them.
 Degas' revisitation of the faces of the young people is often mentioned in art criticism, as it is believed the artist changed the features of the youths from the classic handsome Greek ideal, to a more urban modernistic look.
 The French art historian André Lemoisne, was first to note on this fact, remarking that the subjects had a contemporary Parisian look, more akin to the "gamins of Montmartre".
 More recent critics agree with Lemoisne, believing Degas was attempting to "update" his painting.

 A second full-scale version of the painting exists, held by the Art Institute of Chicago.
 This version is much less finished, but it shows a vastly different background, with a more detailed landscape and a large architectural structure, around which the characters in the background are resting.
 The work also shows how Degas changed the number of foreground figures with an additional boy on the right of the painting.

 Young Spartans Exercising was purchased by the National Gallery in 1924.
-Though at one time it was displayed in Room 41, as of May 2020, it was not on display in the museum.
+As of February 2025 it is displayed in Room 41.